babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 [Pointfree](https://www.pointfree.co/)

-Why you should read it: This is almost a Bible to us when it comes to functional programming in Swift.
+Why you should read it: Our codebase is heavily inspired by the concepts there.
+If you go through the lectures, you will understand much better what we do in our codebase and why.

 ## Life in Babylon
 Those resources contain practical tips about living in our offices or as a remote worker.
 Floors, toilets, conference rooms, lunch places and so on.